CohenDunpan/CohenDunpan/README.md

 Now, I'm interested in Data Science/Data Synthetic/FinTech.
 If you have some special or even crazy ideas, please contact me!

+Nothing is difficult to the man who will try

 <!--
 **CohenDunpan/CohenDunpan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.